Forensic Scientist

 It depends on what you're talking about--was what contaminated with what?
 Lots of things can be contaminated with things without results being affected.
 Take blood, you can mix blood with paint or dirt or maybe oil or types of soap and that won't affect the DNA profile.
 If you mix it with bleach or other blood, it will.
 So if you had, say, heroin, and it gets mixed with fingerprint powder or cotton fibers, it's still going to test as heroin.
 If you mix it with cocaine, maybe it won't.
 (Controlled substances are not my field.)
 So 'contamination' is not a one-size fits-all word.

-Asked by Sam over 6 years ago
+Asked by Amyleigh73 over 7 years ago

-Asked by Marcel almost 7 years ago
+Asked by Penny Kap almost 7 years ago

-Asked by Liza about 7 years ago
+Asked by Sosi about 7 years ago